-The original Alberni District Secondary School built in 1951 could not accommodate all the new students attending.
-Therefore, the new Port Alberni Secondary School, a two-storey, 180,500 sq. ft. school, was built with the capacity to educate 1,000 students.
+Alberni District Secondary School, originally built in 1951, was becoming too small to accommodate all the new students attending.
+Therefore, a new two-storey, 180,500 sq. ft.
+Port Alberni Secondary Schoo was built with the capacity to educate 1,000 students.
 It features a neighbourhood learning centre with a 500-seat theatre, a First Nations gathering space, a youth health clinic with shared-use community space, two gymnasiums, a fitness room, a cafeteria, vocational training shops, a library, and a dance studio.
 The new school also includes a new artificial turf field.
 Built to LEED Gold standards, the school features extensive daylight harvesting in all classrooms and corridors with offset dimming lighting.

 Houle was tasked with the electrical distribution and lighting, sports field lighting, theatrical lighting and sound control systems, communications systems, public address, systems integration, security and access control, and fire alarm.